Naples is a beautiful city overlooking the sea, unique and capable of surprising any tourist with its charm and identity unchanged over time.

 San Carlo Theater

-Once you are there in Piazza del Plebiscito, you can admire the nearby San Carlo Theater, one of the most famous and prestigious theaters in the world and also the oldest opera house in Europe, still active and with perfect acoustics.
+Once in Piazza del Plebiscito, you can admire the nearby San Carlo Theater, one of the world’s most famous and prestigious theaters and also the oldest opera house in Europe, still active and with perfect acoustics.

 Galleria Umberto I

-Also stop by to see the majestic Galleria Umberto I. It is a commercial gallery built between 1887 and 1890, with four different entrances and inside two streets that cross orthogonally covered by a dome and bordered by four buildings.
+Also, stop by to see the majestic Galleria Umberto I. It is a commercial gallery built between 1887 and 1890, with four different entrances and two streets that cross orthogonally covered by a dome and bordered by four buildings.

-Castel Nuovo, known by the name of Maschio Angioino, dominates the whole view of the bay.
-The castle is an imposing fortress with five towers, each of which has a name.
+Castel Nuovo, known as Maschio Angioino, dominates the whole view of the bay.
+The castle is an imposing fortress with five towers, each with a name.